 In all the models, we also encounter an under-prediction w.r.t. the simulation results for $k \approx 0.5$ \MpchInv.
 This is a well-known problem of the HM formalism in \lcdm{} \citep{mead_hm_2015,mead_nl_bias}, and further propagates to the MG scenarios (also seen for Galileon models in \citep{hm_galileon}).
 Similar behavior is observed also for other redshifts that our simulations probe, but we do not show them here for brevity.

-These results clearly show that the standard HM cannot be used in MG, similarly as in \lcdm, if one is interested in attaining the accuracy that we expect from future LSS surveys.
+Our results clearly indicate that HM alone cannot provide modeling accuracy that will be sufficient for the per-cent level accuracy of future LSS surveys.
+On the other hand, \halofit{}, which is widely used for \lcdm{} PS modeling can perform substantially better.
+We illustrate this in addition to HM performance in the \cref{fig:pk_compare_shm_sim}.
+Considering the 5\%-level accuracy for the comparison, \lcdm{} HM can only be used up to $k\leq 0.3$ \MpchInv, while with the \halofit{} one can do much better reaching up to 5\% for $k \leq 1.5$ \MpchInv{}.
+Thus, we can exploit this much better \halofit{} performance, by using it as a fiducial \lcdm{} baseline, and model only MG-induce deviation form the base-line by the means of HM.

 However, noticing the above, the positive result here is that HM can be actually employed to yield predictions for MG power spectra with the same-level accuracy as for \lcdm{}.
 This is a somewhat surprising result because the standard HM does not include any room for extra MG physics (like the fifth-force and screening).
 Yet it seems that self-consistent modifications of HMF, $b(M)$, and $c(M)$ are enough to obtain the usual \lcdm{} HM-level predictions also for different MG cosmologies.
 This is very encouraging, and as we show below this can be used as a strong advantage to build an even better and more accurate PS model for MG.